 So, is Warren actually Native American?

-Warren has not provided any.
-Genealogists who have investigated her history have found her relatives to be listed as white in historical documents like the Census and do not appear in the Indian documents typically used to verify claims of Native American ancestry, like the Dawes Rolls.
+Genealogists who have investigated her history have found her relatives to be listed as white in historical documents like the census and do not appear in the Indian documents typically used to verify claims of Native American ancestry, like the Dawes Rolls.

 The New England Historic Genealogical Society initially said they had proof that she was 1/32nd Native American, only to later backtrack and say they did not have definitive proof.
 They declined to comment for this story.